Nicholas I Kőszegi: Fluctuating relationship with Andrew III

 Andrew III married Agnes, the daughter of Duke Albert of Austria in February 1296.
 Afterwards, with his father-in-law's support, Andrew tried to eliminate the Kőszegis' power and launched another war against the family in August 1296.
 While the Austrian troops besieged Ivan Kőszegi's some castles, Archbishop Lodomer excommunicated the brothers, including Nicholas.
 By October, the royal army managed to capture only Kőszeg and two other forts from Ivan Kőszegi.
 During the royal campaign, Nicholas successfully defended Somogyvár against Andrew's army.
-After Andrew's failure, the king reconciled with Nicholas sometimes after May 1297, while Lodomer also absolved him from the excommunication.
+After Andrew's failure, the king reconciled with Nicholas sometimes after May 1297, while Lodomer also absolved him and his brother Ivan from the excommunication in 1299.
 After Matthew Csák's rebellion in late August 1297, Andrew III restored the dual system and Nicholas Kőszegi and Amadeus Aba were appointed co-palatines of the kingdom.
 Nicholas was responsible for the Cisdanubian region (palatinus citradanubialis).
 In the contemporary context, this meant that he had jurisdiction over Western Hungary in this capacity, while Amadeus Aba supervised the counties in Eastern Hungary (as "Transdanubia" had a different meaning than present days).
 They held their dignity until June 1298.
 When Nicholas attended the diet of 1298, he was already referred to as "former" Palatine.
 Nicholas was also a participant of the diet, held in the summer of 1299, where his younger brother Henry pledged allegiance to the monarch too.
 Nicholas died by the end of 1299.